robert/robert.github.com/_posts/2019-01-02-introducing-afl-ruby.md

 [assertions]: https://github.com/mirrorer/afl/blob/2fb5a3482ec27b593c57258baae7089ebdc89043/docs/life_pro_tips.txt#L100-L101

 Second - Ruby is very slow, at least when compared to C and C++.
-Even the trivial example harness at the start of this post only reached 100 execs/second on my laptop, compared to real C programs that comfortably hit one or two thousand.
+Even the trivial example harness at the start of this post only reached 100 execs/second on my laptop, compared to C programs that comfortably hit one or two thousand.
 You can either wait longer for your results, or look into a distributed fuzzer like [`roving`][roving], also originally built by Richo Healey and developed further by me as part of my work at Stripe.

 [roving]: https://github.com/richo/roving